-Our Accelerated BSN program in Portland is rigorous, so it is important to feel as confident and prepared as possible before you enroll.
-Many of our students enter the program after being away from the school environment for a few years.
+Our Accelerated BSN track in Portland is rigorous, so it is important to feel as confident and prepared as possible before you enroll.
+Many of our students enter the accelerated BSN after being away from the school environment for a few years.
 Therefore, we require prospective ABSN students to complete certain prerequisite courses before starting the core nursing curriculum.

-Your ABSN prerequisites lay the foundation for your success in our nursing program and are an essential part of your overall preparation as a nurse.
+Your ABSN prerequisites lay the foundation for your success in our accelerated nursing education and are an essential part of your overall preparation as a nurse.

 List of ABSN Prerequisite Courses